wmay/euc-safety/_guides/falling.md

 hitting (in sequence) your feet, calf, thigh, hip/butt, and then back.
 This seems like one of the safer ways to fall sideways.

-I don't think rolling works as well on unicycles as it does for parkour.
-I say that because
+Here's why I don't think rolling works as well on unicycles as it does for other
+sports:

 1. There are safer alternatives if you're wearing proper gear (i.e. sliding on kneepads),
-2. The standing position on a unicycle is relatively awkward to roll out of, and
+2. The standing position on a unicycle is relatively awkward to roll out of, especially for forward rolls, and
 3. Rolling at high speeds can lead to chaotic tumbling.
 For example, compare the relaxed slide in this video at 1:54 with the chaotic tumble at 3:02: